 This feature guides you through how to add Google Assistant support to your Sonos devices.

 You'll need to make sure you're running the latest software on your Sonos app and speakers.
 To do this, open the Sonos app > Tap on the Settings tab in the bottom right corner > System > System Updates > Check for Updates.

 After you've installed the latest software, follow the instructions below to enable Google Assistant on Sonos:

 - Open the Sonos app

-- Tap on 'More' - the three dots in the bottom right corner of the app
+- Tap on the Settings tab at the bottom in the bottom right corner of the app

 - Click on 'Google Assistant'

 - Click on 'Add to Sonos'